leggsimon/next/docs/developer-guide/circle.md

 ## Brief Architecture

-We try to store as much CI configuration centrally in the [config-vars repository](http://git.svc.ft.com:8080/projects/NEXTPRIVATE/repos/config-vars/browse) and then **push** that configuration on every build through their APIs.
+We try to store as much CI configuration centrally in the [config-vars repository](http://git.svc.ft.com:8080/projects/NEXTPRIVATE/repos/config-vars/browse) and then **push** that configuration on every build through Circle CI's APIs.
 Not everything about Circle CI can be configured this way so unfortunately we also have to commit a lightweight `circle.yml` file into each repository as well.

 ## Setting up Circle CI